Takatochi/Hybrid-Cache-Library_CB/README.md

-# Adaptive Cache Library
+# Adaptive Hybrid Cache Library

-An adaptive caching library in C++ that dynamically switches between LRU (Least Recently Used) and MRU (Most Recently Used) caching algorithms based on access patterns.
-It includes an archiving mechanism to store infrequently accessed data, ensuring efficient memory usage and optimal performance.
+An adaptive hybrid caching library in C++ that combines LRU (Least Recently Used) and MRU (Most Recently Used) caching algorithms with an archiving mechanism.
+The library dynamically switches between LRU and MRU based on access patterns and variance (dispersion) of data access, optimizing cache performance and memory usage.

 ---